 If you’re expecting, prepare to be the center of some major medical attention.
-There willbe lots of tests (more than you took in high school!), and you’ll clock serious face-time with your health care provider.
+There will be lots of tests (more than you took in high school!), and you’ll clock serious face-time with your health care provider.
 But it doesn’t mean that there’s something wrong.
-In fact, an onslaught of tests and checkups is the norm for pregnant ladies.
+In fact, an onslaught of prenatal screening tests and checkups is the norm for pregnant ladies.
 The pokes and prods are all to make sure you and your peanut are in tip-top shape.

-Prenatal testing gives your practitioner insight into how mom and baby are faring throughout the pregnancy, and in the case of genetic testing, it can also indicate if baby might have any birth defects or a genetic disease.
+Prenatal testing gives your practitioner insight into how mom and baby are faring throughout the pregnancy, and in the case of genetic testing, it can also indicate if baby might have any birth defects or chromosomal abnormalities.

 Want to know what’s necessary and what’s not?
 Our study guide is here to clue you in to the most common prenatal tests, why they’re important and what you can learn from them.